jaimetur/PhotoMigrator/help/execution-from-docker.md

   docker run -it --rm -v "$(pwd)":/docker jaimetur/cloudphotomigrator:latest --source=./MyTakeout --target=immich
   ```

-## 2. Run Docker from a Pre-built Shell Script:
+## 2. Run Docker from a Pre-built Shell Script (recommended):

-Follow the following steps:
+This is the recommended option, since it will download a small package that contains:
+- A shell script to run the docker container in a easier way
+- Default Configuration file (Config.ini)
+- Documentation folder
+- Help follder
+- docker.conf file to easilly select the docker container image that you want to run

+If you chose this option, just need to follow the next steps:

 ### 1. Download the ZIP package: